Child Custody And Parent Relocation

 Sole Or Primary Physical Custody

-A parent who has sole or primary custody can generally move with the child as long as he or she proves the relocation is in good faith.
+A parent who has sole physical custody (or primary custody) can generally move with the child as long as he or she proves the relocation is in good faith.
 This means the move has to be for a job or a spouse’s job, or to live closer to family, and is not being done to interfere with the other parent’s relationship.
 The parent wanting to relocate must prove that the child will have the same or improved opportunities regarding health care, education and recreation.
-He or she must also provide a proposed visitation plan.
+The relocating parent must also provide a proposed visitation plan.
 Generally, in cases of sole or primary custody, the child spends school holidays and breaks with the noncustodial parent and the rest of the year with the custodial parent.

 Joint Legal And Physical Custody

-According to New Jersey laws, if both parents truly share both legal and physical custody, the court will approach the matter as a custody modification as a result of changed circumstances.
+According to New Jersey state law, if both parents truly share both legal and physical custody, the court will approach the matter as a custody modification.
+Due to the changing circumstances, joint custody will no longer be an option and have to change.
 Hearings will take place in which the court will determine what is in the best interest of the child.
 The court will then appoint one of the parents with primary physical custody.

 Factors That May Affect The Custody Arrangement